For the First Time On Record, Human-Caused Climate Change Has Rerouted an Entire River

 geologically instantaneous is nothing new (Score:2)

-Stilt houses on Deltas and flood plains (Score:2)
+Stilt houses on Deltas and flood plains (Score:4, Informative)

+Your hand waiving is noted.
+The only losers in a wholesale move are shareholders in fossil fuel companies and the rich who might have to pay some higher taxes.
+Meanwhile the rest of the economy would see the greatest boom since the post-WWII era.
+Kind of a no-brainer.